Glenn station

-Glenn is a side platformed Sacramento RT light rail station in Folsom, California, United States.
+Glenn station (also known as Glenn/Robert G Holderness station) is a side platformed SacRT light rail station in Folsom, California, United States.
 The station was opened on October 15, 2005, and is operated by the Sacramento Regional Transit District.
 It is served by the Gold Line.
 The station is located near the intersection of Glenn Drive and Folsom Boulevard.
 It serves primarily as a commuter stop, as it features a mid-sized parking lot.